-The Scottish National Party’s Ms Roseanna Cunningham MSP, Member of the Scottish Parliament for Perthshire South & Kinross-shire, and Mr Pete Wishart MP, Member of Parliament for Perth & North Perthshire, have expressed their concern at the announcement today (Thursday) by Aviva that they are to shed 2,000 jobs across the UK, Europe and Asia with half of those expected to be from their UK operations.
+The Scottish National Party’s Ms Roseanna Cunningham MSP, Member of the Scottish Parliament for Perthshire South & Kinross-shire, and Mr Pete Wishart, Member of Parliament for Perth & North Perthshire, have expressed their concern at the announcement today (Thursday) by Aviva that they are to shed 2,000 jobs across the UK, Europe and Asia with half of those expected to be from their UK operations.

 Speaking today Ms Cunningham said: